DEck13/conformal.glm/README.md

   Eck, D.J. and Crawford, F.W.
 (2019+)
   Conformal prediction for exponential families and generalized linear models.
-  Preprint available on request (email daniel.eck@yale.edu).
+  Preprint available on request (email dje13@illinois.edu).

 For more details on the prediciton region formed from conformalization of residuals, see: